 Sandals Royal Bahamian is located a short drive or bus ride from downtown Nassau, where you have a pick of restaurants.
 With the hoards of cruise shippers downtown, we again didn’t mind eating most of our meals at the resort.

 Accommodations and In-room Amenities

-At both Sandals Resorts, we stayed in Club Sandals level rooms that were decorated similarly in British Colonial style at both resorts.
-I like the bathroom at Sandals Emerald Bay more since it had a separate tub and walk-in shower and double sinks in the vanity.
+At both Sandals Resorts, we stayed in Club Sandals level rooms that were decorated similarly in British Colonial style.
+I like the bathroom at Sandals Emerald Bay more since it had a separate tub and walk-in shower, and double sinks in the vanity.
 I did find the bathroom lighting a bit dim at Sandals Emerald Bay, but the make-up mirror was lit so that helped.

 Our rooms at both resorts were spacious with a generous closet, a desk (always important since we’re working), a sitting area and a large balcony.
-Both included amenity kits from the Red Lane Spa, a safe, and outlets for both 110 volt (North America) and 220 volt (European) plugs.
+Both included amenity kits from the Red Lane Spa, a safe and outlets for both 110 volt (North American) and 220 volt (European) plugs.
 I always appreciate that since as an expat, our electronics are both voltages.

 In-room amenities include the all-inclusive mini bar stocked with top shelf liquor, a bottle of Champagne, juices, water and sodas.
 There is also an in-room coffee maker and a kettle with tea, coffee, sugar and creamer stocked.
 All day housekeeping and all day room service are inclusive.

 The Club Sandals level means additional guest amenities such being met on arrival by a Sandals concierge, refreshing towels on arrival to the resort, private check-in which included a signature cocktail or glass of Champagne in the Club Sandals lounge, a tour of the property (which is actually very useful if you’ve not been to that Sandals before) and a dedicated concierge to help with dinner reservations and off-resort activities.